MasDennis/rajawali3d.org/src/content/getting-started/0.9/17-importing-obj-files/index.md

 * Triangulate Faces
 * Objects as OBJ Objects

-The files should be written to your “res/raw” folder in your ADT project.
-Usually you’ll get errors in the console when you do this.
-The Android SDK ignores file extensions so it’ll regard the .obj and .mtl files as duplicates.
+The files should be written to your "res/raw" folder in your ADT project.
+Usually you'll get errors in the console when you do this.
+The Android SDK ignores file extensions so it'll regard the .obj and .mtl files as duplicates.
 The way to fix this is to rename the files.
 For instance:

 * myobject.obj > myobject_obj
 * myobject.mtl > myobject_mtl